jubetz/test-drive-air/README.md

 packer build server.json
 ```

-The resulting images can now be uploaded into Cumulus AIR and built into a bootcamp topology.
+The resulting images can now be uploaded into Cumulus AIR and built into a test drive topology.
 An example topology definition is provided in `testdrive_topology.json`.

 Then, create air image instances and get UUID.
 - oob-mgmt-server